syeef/syeefkarim-2016-v0/about/index.md

 layout: about
 title: About
 bigWord: Hey.
-tagLine: My name is Syeef Karim.
+tagLine: My name is Syeef Karim and I'm a product designer.
 ---